 I regard all that I learn about my clients as fundamentally the clients’ possession, not mine.
 This means that I would prefer not to respond to inquiries of any kind from any source when information is requested about my clients without explicit and clear permission from the client.
 Although there are some constraints (which I describe below) that prevent my absolute adherence to this policy, I remain as close to it as possible.
 The codes of ethics of my profession explicitly enjoin me to this policy.
 I will not divulge information about my clients, including information about whether they are or are not in therapy, whenever possible without their knowledge and consent.

-While there are very strict confidentiality laws in other countries, there are no confidentiality laws in Thailand.
+While there are very strict confidentiality laws in other countries, there are no confidentiality laws in Japan.
 Therefore, it is possible, although highly unlikely, in a legal action that I as a psychotherapist could be required to divulge information about a client.

 There are three (3) exceptions to strict confidentiality in Japan.
 The first is that I may occasionally consult with other professional psychologists and psychotherapists about a client.
 These psychologists/psychotherapists are under the same bond of confidentiality as I am, and their aid can be markedly helpful to the therapeutic work.
 When consulting with other psychologists/psychotherapists, identifying information is changed as much as is possible.